jacovzap/portfolio/src/content/projects/event-notification-engine.md

 architecture:
   description: |
-    I architected a deferred execution system leveraging NestJS as the orchestration layer, integrated with Amazon SNS for the delivery mechanism and Redis (via Bull) for distributed queue management.
+    The system was architected around a deferred execution model, leveraging NestJS as the orchestration layer, integrated with Amazon SNS for the delivery mechanism and Redis (via Bull) for distributed queue management.

     The core innovation was an **Optimized Batch Injection** strategy: instead of continuous polling, a daily CronJob executes during the server's lowest traffic window, querying all events scheduled for the upcoming 24 hours.
 For each event, the system calculates the precise trigger time (Event Time - 10 minutes) and injects these jobs into a Redis Queue with specific delays.